Home · Authorised Translations · Marathi

 Marathi

 The first Marathi translation of Harry Potter and the Philosopher’s Stone was published on 1 November 2004 by Manjul Publishing House Pvt.
-Ltd—an institution known for publishing quality Indian translations of some of the most popular works of literature from around the world.
-It’s unknown how many copies of the first printing of the first Marathi translation were produced, it can be identified by the absence of any reference to later printings on the copyright page—the second (2006) and third (2010) printings can be easily spotted by reference in English to the printing.
+Ltd, an institution well known for producing high-quality Indian translations of some of the world’s most popular literary works.
+The exact size of the first printing is unknown.
+It can, however, be identified by the absence of any reference to later printings on the copyright page; the second (2006) and third (2010) printings are easily distinguished by explicit references in English noting the printing.

-The book was translated by Bal Urdhwareshe (the only book in the series he translated) and uses the Mary GrandPré cover artwork originally created for the American adaptation of the book.
+The book was translated by Bal Urdhwareshe, and this is the only title in the Harry Potter series that he translated.
+The edition uses the Mary GrandPré cover artwork, originally created for the American adaptation of the book.